agruetering/dune-bnb/README.md

 # dune-bnb

-This package contains the implementation of the branch and bound algorithm in [1], using the DUNE-library [2] for the discretization of the PDE.
+This package contains the implementation of the branch and bound algorithm in [BGM], using the DUNE-library [1] for the discretization of the PDE.

 Dependencies
 ------------

 The currect development version of dune-bnb depends on the following software:

-* PDELab library [4], the needed core libraries (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions) [3]
+* PDELab library [3], the needed core libraries (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions) [2]
-* and the extension libraries (dune-functions, dune-typetree) [5]; all in version 2.7.0.
+* and the extension libraries (dune-functions, dune-typetree) [4]; all in version 2.7.0.

-* The dune-uggrid module (release/2.7.0) [6].
+* The dune-uggrid module (release/2.7.0) [5].

 * A compiler with support for C++17, at least GCC >= 7.1 or clang >= 5.0